Shankar-hacker/My_Portfolio/README.md

-# Enhanced Personal Portfolio
+# Personal Portfolio

-A modern, responsive portfolio website with stunning animations and interactive features, perfect for freshers to showcase their skills and projects.
+A modern, responsive portfolio website with stunning animations and interactive features, a perfect portfolio to showcase my skills and projects.

 ## ✨ Features